Mathew Guberina

 Mathew Guberina is an Australian former professional rugby league footballer who played in the 1990s.
 He played for Manly-Warringah in the ARL competition.

 Playing career

 Before joining Manly, Guberina played for the Warringah Rugby Club.
+He has the distinction of being the first rugby player to ever be sent to the sin bin.
+The sin bin was introduced at the start of the 1994 season and Mathew was sent off during Round 1 vs. Eastwood.

 In round 7 of the 1995 ARL season, he made his first grade debut against North Queensland at the Willows Sports Complex.
 Guberina played a total of three years at Manly with each season seeing the club winning the Minor Premiership and claiming the 1996 premiership defeating St. George in the grand final.